Sanglorian/orcus/Orcus Rulebook - current.md

 An improvised weapon, including an unarmed strike, does 1d4 damage (one-handed) or 1d8 damage (two-handed), with no proficiency bonus on the attack.

-### Exotic Weapons

-Only a small number of special exotic weapons are presented here.

-**Garrote:** A simple wire, when used properly, can disable or kill an opponent in seconds.

-*Requirement:* You can only use a garrote against a target granting you combat advantage which is not aware of you.
-You can only use the garrote with a melee basic attack or specific powers which utilize the garrote.

-*Property:* When you hit with a garrote, you grapple the target.
-The target cannot speak while grappled.
-The target is dazed while the grapple is in effect.
-The target also suffers a -2 penalty to escape attempts.

 ### Designing Your Own Weapons

 Only a small selection of weapons are presented.